 You see, lots of women take The Pill and some, like me, take The Pill several months in a row to avoid menstruation.
 (Here is something else that can help you deal with your periods in a more comfortable way when traveling.)
 No problem, but apparently, that does heighten the risk of getting blood clots when flying a little bit and so she suggested that I'd start wearing compression socks for long flights.

 So what did she consider long flights?
+When to put on compression socks for flying?
 Apparently, any flight that takes longer than three hours.
 So that does include flights around Europe, in my case.

 Compression socks aren't that expensive and so I immediately ordered a pair.
 I've been wearing them on longer flights ever since and have to admit that I do feel a bit more at ease now during long flights.